[email protected]

 • Gastronomy & Views: Feast on diverse local snacks and hotpot while enjoying panoramic city and river vistas from its terraces.

-2. Dazu Rock Carvings (大足石刻)
+2. The Dazu Rock Carvings (大足石刻)

 • Artistic Marvel: Witness a UNESCO World Heritage site featuring over 50,000 exquisitely crafted Buddhist, Taoist, and Confucian statues and inscriptions dating back to the 7th-13th centuries.